Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/dbs_build.md

-# Using PCSX2 1.7.0 (DBS Horizon Build)
+# Using PCSX2 1.7.0 (R&C Online Build)
+Guide by DeathBySnowman

 Results using any version of PCSX2 will depend greatly on your processor, graphics card, network connection, and other factors.

 That said, if purchasing a PS2 is not an option for you and you would like to attempt to optimize online game performance/minimize lag/etc., you may want to try this beta build of PCSX2 1.7.0 that was created specifically for Ratchet and Clank Online.

 The screenshots below are from my Windows 10 PC.
 I am not a PCSX2 expert, so please let me know if anything below is incorrect or doesn’t make sense.
 Thank you!

--- DeathBySnowman

 Set up as follows:
 1. Download the beta build zip file from: https://drive.google.com/file/d/1YySqp8dklkwmEIqz1L81FjNsWhAP_cvB/view